Informing to Empower

 CSAI’s university program was launched with a graduate practicum course called, “Climate Solutions Advocacy: Be the Media,” during the Spring, 2022 semester at the University of California’s top ranked College of Agricultural and Environmental Sciences.
 World renowned climate scientists Anthony Wexler and Thomas Tomich joined CSAI founder and evolutionary media innovator Jonathan Greenberg to develop workable solutions to the climate crisis, such as our Direct to EV Charging Solar Farm Solution.

-In the Fall 2022 semester, with the cooperation of UC Davis Law School Dean Kevin Johnson, CSAI’s Jonathan Greenberg taught an experimental new practicum to law students called, “Drafting a Solar Farm Bill.”
+In the Fall 2022 semester, with the cooperation of UC Davis Law School Dean Kevin Johnson, CSAI’s Jonathan Greenberg taught an experimental new practice to law students called, “Drafting a Solar Farm Bill.”

 The class objective was to create a white paper to advise CSAI on its development of a solar farm solution to allow California to meet its urgent goal of creating 100% renewable electricity for the state’s enormous needs by 2045.